 If you're wondering who I am and what I do then read on...

 I love trees and both their physical beauty and symbolic meaning inspire me.
 In my work I explore how trees mark time and embody qualities of perseverance and shelter.
-Driven by my mission to raise awareness of the benefits provided by both wild and urban trees she creates radiant tree portraits that resemble historical photographic techniques such as daguerreotypes and ambrotypes.
-I carry out my mission by creating radiant tree portraits.
+Driven by my mission to raise awareness of the benefits provided by both wild and urban trees I create radiant tree portraits that resemble historical photographic techniques such as daguerreotypes and ambrotypes.
 What do I mean by radiant?
 Think of light shimmering through a tree canopy or the glow of sunshine through a leaf.
 I emulate these qualities by combining my photographs with metal leaf.
 I describe my work as digital photography with a vintage twist because the gold, silver and copper metallic backgrounds shimmer and change according to the light conditions and lend the work an ephemeral quality.
 I photograph a wide variety of trees, newly planted, mature beauties both in the city and out in the country.
 If you have a favourite tree you'd like to commission a portrait of just contact me and we can make it happen.

 I have participated in solo and group exhibitions in North America and completed projects in art residencies worldwide.
 My work has been featured in several online articles including "An Interview with Nicola Woods" by the London Urban Tree Festival, and "Spotlight: Nicola Woods on her Unique Process by Yonge + St. Clair (BIA)